privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Seller specific signals that include information about the context
     // (e.g. Category blocks Publisher has chosen and so on).
 This can
     // not be fetched real-time from Key-Value Server.
     // Represents a JSON object.
+This is passed to ScoreAd() in AuctionConfig object,
+    // the key in JSON being "sellerSignals".
     // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
     // to SellerFrontEnd service.
 This data is copied from AuctionConfig. google.protobuf.Struct seller_signals = 2;